 Since 1978, Purdue University has been documenting agricultural confined space incidents throughout the United States.
-Over 2,100 cases have been documented and entered into Purdue's Agricultural Confined Spaces Incident Database.
-For a summary of these incidents visit www.agconfinedspaces.org.
+Over 2,500 cases have been documented and entered into Purdue's Agricultural Confined Spaces Incident Database.
+For an annual summary of these incidents visit www.agconfinedspaces.org.

 Indiana ranks number one historically in the number of documented grain entrapments.
-In 2019 there was one documented entrapment fatality.
+In 2019 there was one documented entrapment fatality and one in 2020.
 It is believed that Indiana's high national ranking for this type of fatality has more to do with the aggressive nature of Purdue's surveillance efforts in the state over the past 40 years rather than the actual number of incidents that occur in other states.
+There was one documented incident in 2020 involving a successful rescue from a grain entrapment.